TassSinclair/automator-workflows/README.md

 done
 ```

+## Ask for resized image size
+Raises a dialoge to ask what size we should use to create smaller copies of selected images.
+Used by [Make smaller copy](#make-smaller-copy).

 ## Autocrop
 Crops empty space from the edges of image files.
 Select one or more image files in Finder to use.
 Requires [ImageMagick](https://www.imagemagick.org/) (install with `brew install imagemagick`).
 ```bash